staneslevski/WorldTradingDataPythonSDK/README.md

 This SDK will require you to have an account with World Trading Data (sign up [here](https://www.worldtradingdata.com))

-Be advised, there are as yet no stable releases for this package and it is 100% definitely still in development and breaking changes (while avoided) may be deployed at any time.
-You have been warned.

 #### Installation
-1. Make sure you have pip installed
+1. Make sure you have pip3 or pip installed
-2. In the console `pip install worldtradingdata==0.1.1`
+2. In the console `pip3 install worldtradingdata==0.1.1`

 then in python...

-`>>> from worldtradingdata import WorldTradingData`
+`>>> from WorldTradingData import WorldTradingData`
 `>>> my_api_token = get_my_token_from_somewhere_safe()`
 `# provide the api_token once when creating the WorldTradingData instance.`
 `# you do not need to provide the api_token on each request`